zkonduit/ezkl-docs/default.md

 1. **Running a public model on private data.** For example, a research paper includes a model for detecting indicators for a specific disease.
 Since the model must've been trained on sensitive patient data, the author can use `ezkl` to prove that the benchmarks are true for the committed model and private data, without a reviewer needing to access that data.
 2. **Running a private model on public data**.
 For example, a hedge fund leverages a model for identifying and trading on financial opportunities.
 Since the model is proprietary, a limited partner or investor may provide benchmarking data to the fund, and the fund can use `ezkl` to prove that their model is as accurate or performant as reported.
 3. **Running a public model on public data**.
 For example, there is a computationally limited machine like a blockchain.
 You are a portfolio manager and want to execute rebalancing behalf of your client according to market data.
 While your rebalancing model may be public and the market data is public, this is too computationally expensive to calculate the adjusted values on-chain.
-The PM can use `ezkl` to apply the rebalancing model off-chain, then prove to the machine that they used that particular model and upon confirmation trigger execution on-chain.
+The PM can use `ezkl` to apply the rebalancing model off-chain, then prove to the machine that they used this particular model and upon confirmation trigger execution on-chain.
 This scenario clearly affords automation in addition to verifiability

 See that in all scenarios, the actor with ownership over model execution can **prove** that they are acting in good faith.
-Their actions are **verifiable** to an recipient of the results.
+Their actions are **verifiable** to a recipient of the results.

 ## How This Works